 This decadent Keto Shrimp and Grits recipe pairs cajun spiced shrimp with a flavorful sauce served over cheesy and creamy low carb cauliflower “grits” to keep your waistline in check.
 This rich Southern favorite proves that eating healthier can still be indulgent.
-If you love all things Shrimp and Grits, try my Grillades and Grits, Lemon Garlic Shrimp and Grits and this BBQ Shrimp and Grits recipe!
+If you love all things Shrimp and Grits, try my Grillades and Grits, Sweet Potato Grits, or my Lemon Garlic Shrimp and Grits!

 The Most Flavorful Keto Shrimp and Grits Recipe- You Can’t Tell It’s Low Carb!!